-NORAD has been tracking Santa since 1955 when a Sears ad inviting children to call and speak with Santa accidentally included a secret NORAD phone number only intended to be used in the case of a true national emergency.
+NORAD has been tracking Santa since 1955opens a new window when a Sears ad inviting children to call and speak with Santa accidentally included a secret NORAD phone number only intended to be used in the case of a true national emergency.
 U.S. Air Force Col. Harry Shoup answered the call fearing the worst, only to hear a small voice asking to speak with Santa.
 As the calls continued to come in, Shoup had an airman provide the children with updates on Santa's location, and thus a favorite holiday tradition began.

 Today NORAD uses it's advanced military technologies to track Santa.
 The first tool is military satellite surveillance.
 The Space-Based Infrared System (SBIRS) was designed to track heat signatures of intercontinental missiles, but in December the system picks up the infrared signature of Rudolph's red nose.